-The CY7C1418KV18 is organized internally as a two arrays of $1M \times 18$ .
+The CY7C1618KV18 is organized internally as two arrays of 2M × 18.
 Accesses are completed in a burst of 2 sequential 18-bit data words.
-Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
+Read operations are initiated by asserting R/W high and LD low at the rising edge of the positive input clock (K).
 The address presented to address inputs is stored in the read address register and the least significant bit of the address is presented to the burst counter.
 The burst counter increments the address in a linear fashion.
-Following the next K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using C as the output timing reference.
-On the subsequent rising edge of C the next 18-bit data word from the address location generated by the burst counter is driven onto the $Q{[17:0]}$ .
-The requested data is valid 0.45 ns from the rising edge of the output clock (C or C, or K and K when in single clock mode, 250 MHz, and 300 MHz device).
-To maintain the internal logic, each read access must be allowed to complete.
+Following the next K clock rise, the corresponding 18-bit word of data from this address location is driven onto the Q[17:0] using C as the output timing reference.
+On the subsequent rising edge of C, the next 18-bit data word from the address location generated by the burst counter is driven onto the $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the output clock (C or C, or K and K when in single clock mode).
+To maintain the internal logic, each read access must be enabled to complete.
 Read accesses can be initiated on every rising edge of the positive input clock (K).

-When read access is deselected, the CY7C1418KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the output following the next rising edge of the positive output clock (C).
-This enables for a transition between devices without the insertion of wait states in a depth expanded memory.
+When read access is deselected, the CY7C1618KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tristates the output, following the next rising edge of the positive output clock (C).
+This enables a transition between devices without the insertion of wait states in a depth expanded memory.